zama-ai/concrete/docs/dev/explanation/compilation.md

 **concretefhe** is the python API of the **Concrete** framework for developing homomorphic applications.
 One of its essential functionalities is to transform Python functions to their `MLIR` equivalent.
 Unfortunately, not all python functions can be converted due to the limits of current product (we are in the alpha stage), or sometimes due to inherent restrictions of FHE itself.
-However, one can already build interesting and impressing use cases, and more will be available in further versions of the framework.
+However, you can already build interesting and impressing use cases, and more will be available in further versions of the framework.

 ## How can I use it?